 With support from the Title VI program of the U.S. Department of Education, the Duke-UNC Consortium for Middle East Studies (which includes the UNC Center for Middle East and Islamic Studies and the Duke University Middle East Studies Center) is pleased to offer the following grants:

-Please submit the following:
+Interested applicants should submit the following:

-1. The current course syllabus to be modified
+3. Current course syllabus to be modified

 The deadline for applications is November 6, 2020.
 The above is to be submitted in a single PDF document to Shai Tamari at firstname.lastname@example.org (UNC applicants), to Griffin Orlando at email@example.com (Duke applicants) or to Shannon Hahn at firstname.lastname@example.org (Durham Tech applicants).